Treatments

 Do GLP-1 patches work for weight loss?

 We cannot stress this enough.
-There is absolutely no scientific evidence that weight loss patches can help you lose weight.
+There is absolutely no scientific evidence that GLP-1 patches or "Mounjaro patches" work to help you lose weight.

 While there are some studies on individual ingredients that are used in some patches, these usually look at oral supplements, which are absorbed by the body in a different way.
 This can’t tell us whether a patch will work or even how much of the active ingredient will be absorbed through your skin.